brabect1/risc8/doc/risc8doc.md

 Status flags such as the Z and C bits (Zero and Carry out) are updated depending on the instruction.
 For each instruction, an enable signal must be generated.
 Likewise, enables for writing to the W and the Register File must be generated.
-Table 5.1 specifies all the Instruction Decoder control signals per instruction.
-This table is similarly implemented the Instruction Decoder module (idec.v).
+The following table specifies all the Instruction Decoder control signals per instruction.
+This table is similarly implemented the Instruction Decoder module.

     +---------+---------+---------+---------+---------+---------+---------+---------+---------+---------+
     | Instruc | ALU A   | ALU B   | ALU     | Output  | WWE     | FWE     | ZWE     | CWE     | BDPOL   |